 What If the Wrongdoer Is Also Being Criminally Prosecuted?

-The Yakima wrongful death attorneys at Kapuza Lighty PLLC, can help you seek compensation for your loved one’s untimely death, including medical costs, funeral and burial expenses, and loss of companionship.
-Don’t hesitate to contact us today for assistance.
+At Kapuza Lighty, PLLC, our Yakima wrongful death attorneys are compassionate, effective advocates for our clients.
+We will help you seek the maximum available financial compensation for your loved one’s untimely death, including medical costs, funeral and burial expenses, and loss of companionship.